ALSETLab/Audur/README.md

 # Audur
-## A Platform for Synchrophasor-Based PowerSystem Wide-Area Control System Implementation
+A Platform for Synchrophasor-Based PowerSystem Wide-Area Control System Implementation.

 This is a LabVIEW package for developing custom Power System WACS implentations using the NI-cRIO platform.